ssaulgoodman/Devcast/README.md

 3. **Approval Flow**:
    - Generated content is sent to users via Telegram
-   - Users can approve, reject, or edit the content with simple commands
+   - Users can approve, reject, or edit the content with simple commands or interactive buttons
    - Status updates are stored in the database

 4. **Publishing**: